Meningitis in Cats: Signs, Causes, Treatments

 How to Prevent Meningitis in Cats

-While there is nothing a pet parent can do to prevent meningitis specifically, keeping your cat indoors and up to date on vaccines significantly reduces the risk of meningitis.
+While there is nothing a pet parent can do to prevent meningitis specifically, there are steps they can take to help prevent some of the causes of meningitis.
+Keeping your cat indoors and up-to-date on vaccines — including the FeLV vaccine — significantly reduces the risk of meningitis.
+It’s also important to keeping your cat on year-round parasite preventatives.